dozortsev/AdviceExchange/README.md

 * General question of medicine
 * Questions of human biology and health
-* Questions about the processes and methods of treatment of diseases
+* Questions about the processes and methods of treatment diseases

 Don't ask about...